2025-26 Edition

 Lectures and student presentations of primary literature.
 Focuses on advanced topics and cutting edge technologies in modern immunology.
 Combination of didactic lectures and student-led journal article discussion.

-Prerequisite: PHYSIO 215.
-PHYSIO 215 with a grade of B+ or better
+Prerequisite: PHYSIO 215 with a minimum grade of B+.

 PHYSIO 227.
 Immunology Journal Club.
 2 Units.